Highway Quality Test

 • Maintain complete test traceability

-• Adjust construction planning based on setting time results
+• Adjust construction planning based on setting times

 10. Key Takeaways